-14. In all cases where a break fee is proposed, the Panel considers that it is good practice for target directors to negotiate a capped figure (dollar or percentage based) as the maximum fee payable when entering into break fee agreements.
-In this regard a cap of 1% of the bid value is a reasonable guideline.3

-- 15. However, the amount of the cap should be appropriate to the circumstances (e.g. in low value bids the costs may reasonably exceed 1% and in large bids a fee of 1% may be excessive).
-In exceptional circumstances, a Panel may have regard to the gearing of the target and take into account the overall enterprise value (equity value plus debt) in considering what is the appropriate basis for the 1% guideline. - 16.
-Where there are multiple fee arrangements (in respect of multiple asset transactions or otherwise) the Panel will generally aggregate them for the purposes of the 1% guideline.
+- 7.14 In all cases where a break fee is proposed, the Panel considers that it is good practice for target directors to negotiate a capped figure (dollar or percentage based) as the maximum fee payable when entering into break fee agreements.
+In this regard a cap of 1% of the bid value is a reasonable guideline.3 - 7.15 However, the amount of the cap should be appropriate to the circumstances (e.g. in low value bids the costs may reasonably exceed 1% and in large bids a fee of 1% may be excessive).
+In exceptional circumstances, a Panel may have regard to the gearing of the target and take into account the overall enterprise value (equity value plus debt) in considering what is the appropriate basis for the 1% guideline.